Just want to jump down below to my VMworld 2018 US session list? Click here.

 Congratulations!
 We are happy to announce that your session proposal(s) has/have been accepted for VMworld US, taking place at Mandalay Bay Hotel & Convention Center in Las Vegas, NV from August 26 – 30, 2018.
 To confirm your place in the program please accept your invitation, by logging into the Speaker Resource Center (SRC), no later than Friday, June 15, 2018.

 I can't share the details or session title quite yet, since my co-presenter doesn't quite have his final approvals squared away just yet.
 I should be able to share more details soon.
 This is a first for me, and quite an honor.
-So glad the lead presenter encouraged me to join him in this submission, I probably wouldn't be going to VMworld without him!
-My first time speaking at VMworld back in 2015 was really an IBM sponsored session, so this time extra special.
+So glad the lead presenter encouraged me to join him in this submission, and I probably wouldn't be going to VMworld without him!
+This will be my first time speaking at VMworld since 2015, which was really more of an IBM-sponsored break-out demo of VVols, so this time extra special for me personally, featuring a vSAN customer success story.

-Looks likely I'll also have some hours at one of the storage related VMware booths, details on that still being squared away.
+Looks likely I'll also have some hours at one of the HCI (Hyper Converged Infrastructure) related VMware booths, details on that still being squared away.
 Always a great chance to talk to VMware customers about a variety of interests, which I quite enjoy.
+Seriously, I enjoy hearing your stories, but please don't hesitate to stop by, even if you only have time to just to say hi!

 Please don't be shy and introduce yourself to me, wherever you bump into me!
 I'm always happy to give out stickers, and/or do live demos of my home lab cluster.
 Who knows, I might even show you a live vMotion of an OS/2 VM, running on Optane storage.
 You think I'm kidding?